yagorv/yagorv/README.md

 Previously, I have worked on projects such as [Dogoplay](https://dogoplay.com) where I have lead android project, or some of the APPs that [Santillana](https://santillana.es) offers in LATAM.

+Also, im work as Kotlin Trainer in Keepcoding Bootcamp.

 ## Android Skills

 ![Android](https://img.shields.io/static/v1?style=for-the-badge&message=Android&color=222222&logo=Android&logoColor=3DDC84&label=)